-Short bio of actress and humanitarian Audrey Hepburn
+Short biography of Audrey Hepburn

 Audrey Hepburn was born to an English father and Dutch mother in Belgium, May 4th, 1929.
 Her father’s job as an insurance agent meant the family often moved between England, Holland and Belgium.
 In 1935, her parents divorced; one reason for this was that her father was a Nazi sympathiser.
-The divorce was very traumatic for six year old Audrey; she would later say it was the most traumatic incident of her life.
+The divorce was very traumatic for six-year-old Audrey; she would later say it was the most traumatic incident of her life.
 After the war, despite suffering under the Nazi occupation, Audrey later tracked down her father to Dublin and supported him financially.
-From 1935-58, Audrey went to boarding school in Kent; in 1939 her mother moved the family to Arnhem in the Netherlands, where she thought it would be safe from Nazi invasion.
+From 1935–38, Audrey went to boarding school in Kent; in 1939 her mother moved the family to Arnhem in the Netherlands, where she thought it would be safe from Nazi invasion.

 Towards the end of the war, the occupation of Netherlands became increasingly brutal.
-After the D Day landings of 1944, the Germans took most of the pitiable rations of the Dutch, leaving many to starve or freeze to death.
+After the D-Day landings of 1944, the Germans took most of the pitiable rations of the Dutch, leaving many to starve or freeze to death.
 Reprisals and shootings against the local population were common.
 As a young girl, Audrey saw her uncle and mother’s cousin shot in the street by the Germans.
-She also recalls seeing a train load of Jewish children being herded into cattle trucks for deportation.
+She also recalls seeing a trainload of Jewish children being herded into cattle trucks for deportation.

 “I have memories.
 More than once I was at the station seeing trainloads of Jews being transported, seeing all these faces over the top of the wagon.”
 (5)